CodeMode-Java/Java-Syllabus/ReadMe2.md

 # Java Syllabus

-One Paragraph of project description goes here

-## Module 1
+## Module 1 : "Lets Learn Basics"

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Purpose

-What things you need to install the software and how to install them
+"You will get a basic understanding of how to find complexity of a solution.
+You will know how to handle new problems.
+You will read about a variety of datatypes and their uses."

 ### Content

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+1.Flowcharts and pseudo-code
+2.Debugging
+3.Input-Output
+4.Data Types and Variables
+5.Typecasting
+6.Loops
+7.Functions
+8.Arrays, multi-dimensional arrays and dynamic arrays 9.String and String Buffer